AlexJGood/swaggerton/README.md

 add some description here

+## What is Swashbuckle?

+add some description here

 ## What is going to be shown?

 1. Adding swagger to a .net core Web API project